 Although many Web-based application security vulnerabilities are product specific, many more are flaws in the design and use of an application -- not necessarily in the underlying product itself.
 For example, any code in a Flash SWF file is easily accessible and readable so if you include access information to another application in your script you have created a hole in your own security.
-One area where Web developers are often guilty of poor design is user
+One area where Web developers are often guilty of poor design is user authentication and the assumptions they make about authenticated users.

 Most sites that require users to authenticate themselves rely on a username and password entered via a form.
 This is then checked against a database or list of users in order to either deny or allow access to the site's services, such as online banking, shopping, medical services, etc. I will come back to the problems of this approach to user authentication.
 But first, I want to look at how an authenticated user is handled.
 Many sites assume that a user can be trusted just because he or she has entered a username and password.
 Unfortunately, there is nothing to stop an "authenticated" user from trying to attack your Web application.
 Many developers seem to think that by using SSL or IPSec, their applications are protected from attacks like SQL injection or cross-site scripting.
 These protocols certainly play a role in data confidentiality but not in user access control.
 They only protect data in transit -- even if it is malicious.